projectsbyif/data-permissions-catalogue/_patterns/multi-factor-using-a-generator.md

 category: Authenticate

 advantages:
-  - code is only valid short period of time
+  - Code is only valid short period of time
-  - alternative to [passwords](/patterns/secret-answer) that can be guessed or stolen.
+  - Alternative to [passwords](/patterns/secret-answer) that can be guessed or stolen.
-  - by requiring extra information sent to a device controlled by a particular person, it increases the confidence that the request to access data should be allowed.
+  - By requiring extra information sent to a device controlled by a particular person, it increases the confidence that the request to access data should be allowed.

 limitations:
-  - access to app or device can be lost
+  - Access to app or device can be lost
-  - requires someone to have the device on them
+  - Requires someone to have the device on them

 examples:
   - title: Two Factor Auth List